 - It is not user-friendly and it’s the biggest disadvantage of PGP Encryption.
-Encrypting the message with the PGP Encryption takes time and effort, which complicates the message sending by the user.
+Encrypting the message with PGP Encryption takes time and effort, which complicates the message sent by the user.

-- It is not the compatible software program, that means if the message is to be sent with PGP Encryption that its mandatory to have the same version of the software at both the end.
+- It is not a compatible software program, which means if the message is to be sent with PGP Encryption that it’s mandatory to have the same version of the software at both ends.